fosslight/fosslight-guide-en/scanner/6_android.md

 3. Check the results to see which binaries are included in the NOTICE.html:
     - Open the result.txt file to identify binaries that are incorrectly included in the NOTICE.html.
     - These are binaries that have been marked as not using OSS in the OSS Report but are still included in the NOTICE.html.
-    - (Warning) For binaries explicitly marked as nok or nok(NA) in the NOTICE.html column, their names should not appear in the NOTICE.html.
+    - (Warning) For binaries explicitly marked as nok or nok(NA) in the Notice column, their names should not appear in the NOTICE.html.
 Therefore, there should be no binaries marked as ok in the result.txt file.
 <br>
 <br>